What is dialogue?

 5. Avoid using adverbs too frequently in dialogue tags

 That being said, using adverbs as part of your dialogue tag should be done with a very light hand.
-Used sparingly, they can give dimension to your characters and their experiences; however, too many can make your story feel overburdened and sluggish.
+Used sparingly, they can give dimension to many characters and their experiences; however, too many can make your story feel overburdened and sluggish.
 Use adverbs and alternative verbs for your dialogue tags only when they enhance the dialogue.
 Wherever possible, allow the words of the dialogue to speak for themselves.

 One last question—is there a difference between “dialog” vs. “dialogue”?

 It’s common to be confused when it comes to the differences between dialog vs. dialogue.
 The two are homonyms, and they’re interchangeable depending on which country you’re in!
 In the United States, the word “dialogue” is the preferred word for referencing a conversation or exchange of communication like what you’d find in a story, while the word “dialog,” at least in American English, is used more specifically when referring to computing—like a “dialog box” that appears on your computer to communicate something to you.
+So remember to use “dialogue tags” rather than “dialog tags”!

 Hopefully that clears up any dialog vs. dialogue confusion!